 More details below!

-If you have any questions or want to confirm your participation, reach out by replying to this email.
+If you have any questions or want to confirm your participation, you reach out to me at the following email: [email protected]

 Looking forward to seeing you in Vienna!